cooldeep004/HospitalPatientPortal/README.md

 <p> 4.Fetch all discharged patient from hospital</p>

+<h5> Validations, exceptions are handled throughout the application </h5>
 Note: Ignore Jwt classes that is to be added

 # STAFF CONTROLLER URLs